omise/omise-java/README.md

 ### Shadow JAR

-A shadow JAR relocates `omise-java` dependencies into the jar itself so that you can use a different version of one of our dependency should there be a conflict.
+If you have dependency conflicts with `omise-java` jar you can try using the [shadowed JAR][11] version which has the JAR dependencies relocated to the `co.omise.dependencies` package.

 You can obtain a [`shadowed jar`][11] by manually cloing the project and running the `shadowJar` task: